Ka’au Crater Hike : Oahu’s Best Hike?

 Whether you go right or left, you are going to end at the same spot.
 For the sake of what we did and your experience, you will go left and cut through a heavily brushed trail for about 15 minutes until you reach a major electric tower (excellent stopping and scenic spot).

-Ridgeline hiking to the Top
+Ridgeline Hiking to the Summit

 Keep on and get ready for swampy and TOUGH TERRAIN.
 This is not easy by any means.
 The ridge is narrow, steep and for us, mudd.
 Good gripped shoes is a good idea for this section.
 Some sections of this part can be fatal as a slip or wrong footing could send you over the ridge into the crater or down the other side of the crater.